garrylachman/medRxiv-MCP-Server/README.md

 You can ask Claude to search for papers using queries like:
 ```
-Can you search bioRxiv for recent papers about genomics?
+Can you search medRxiv for recent papers about genomics?
 ```

 The search will return basic information about matching papers including: